On This Page

 JFK — Largest international hub.
 Widest range of airlines and destinations.
 Rail access via AirTrain to subway or LIRR.
 Flat taxi rate from Manhattan.
 Best for international flights and travelers who want a reliable transit option.

 LaGuardia — Closest to Midtown (about 8 miles).
 Primarily domestic.
 No direct rail link, but subway and commuter rail connections via the M60 and Q70 bus routes bring thousands of passengers daily.
-Taxi, rideshare, and car service also widely used.
 Known for delays and cancellations — factor that in for time-sensitive travel.

 Newark — United Airlines hub, with extensive domestic and international routes, including strong transatlantic service.
 Terminal A is newly rebuilt and among the best in the region.
-NJ Transit rail connects directly to Penn Station — convenient for the West Side and Lower Manhattan.
+NJ Transit rail connects directly to Penn Station.
 Fares are sometimes cheaper, particularly to Europe.

 2 Which airport is best for international flights?

 JFK is New York’s primary international hub, with the most airlines, the most destinations, and the most non-stop long-haul routes.
-It’s served by virtually every major international carrier.
 Terminal 4 handles Delta and many international airlines; Terminal 1 covers Air France, Lufthansa, Korean Air, and others.

-Newark is also a major international airport — United’s hub here includes extensive transatlantic and transpacific routes, and European carriers like Lufthansa and TAP Portugal operate out of Terminal B. For travelers flying United or Star Alliance partners, EWR can be just as good as JFK.
+Newark is also a major international airport — United’s hub here includes extensive transatlantic and transpacific routes.
+For travelers flying United or Star Alliance partners, EWR can be just as good as JFK.

 LaGuardia is primarily domestic.
 A handful of international routes exist but it’s not where you’ll find the major international connections.